Does any of this sound like you?

 — Maya Angelou

-“Highly sensitive” can sometimes have a negative connotation in our society, but it does not mean that you are weak or broken in any way.
+“Highly sensitive” can sometimes have a negative connotation in western society, but it does not mean that you are weak or broken.
 And you don’t need to “toughen up”.
 HSP’s simply have a more finely tuned nervous system than the rest of the population, allowing us (yes, I am one too) to pick up on and deeply process information/stimuli that doesn’t even register for most people.

-This can actually be a gift, once an HSP knows how to work with it.
-There are lots of benefits to being highly sensitive.
+This is actually a gift, once an HSP knows how to work with it.
+There are lots of up-sides to being highly sensitive.
 We tend to be:

-• Smart, intuitive and perceptive, often noticing nuances that others miss
+• Smart, intuitive & perceptive, often noticing nuances that others miss

-• Highly empathetic, compassionate and considerate of others’ feelings
+• Highly empathetic, compassionate & considerate of others’ feelings

-• Creative in one or more areas of life (art, music, writing, problem solving, etc.)
+• Creative thinkers (art, music, writing, problem solving, etc.)

 • Deeply moved by art or nature & connected to animals